 Access to drafts is provided to all attendees at an 802.11 plenary or interim session.

-Responsibilities of an 802.11 Sponsor Ballot CRC
+Responsibilities of an 802.11 SA Ballot CRC

-An 802.11 Sponsor Ballot CRC shall make available on the 802.11 member’s area any drafts it sends to sponsor ballot.
+An 802.11 SA Ballot CRC shall make available on the 802.11 member’s area any drafts it sends to sponsor ballot.

-An 802.11 Sponsor Ballot CRC shall make available on the 802.11 document server all sponsor ballot comments received and any comment resolutions that it approves.
+An 802.11 SA Ballot CRC shall make available on the 802.11 document server all sponsor ballot comments received and any comment resolutions that it approves.

-All submissions presented to and all minutes of an 802.11 Sponsor Ballot CRC shall be posted to the 802.11 document server.
+All submissions presented to and all minutes of an 802.11 SA Ballot CRC shall be posted to the 802.11 document server.

 IEEE 802.11 WG Assigned Numbers Authority